A two-body femtoscopy approach to the proton-deuteron correlation function: Conclusions

 The resulting wave functions obtained from the Schr\"odinger equation have been used to predict the $pd$ correlation function for the two models as functions of the radius $r_0$ of a Gaussian source.
-Overall, we have found a good theoretical description for the experimental data in both p+p and Au+Au collisions using two-body dynamics.
-While a three-body problem like the one proposed in Ref.~\cite{Viviani:2023kxw} might result on a better approximation to the problem, we find a reasonably good agreement with a much simpler technology.
+Overall, we have found a good theoretical description of the experimental data in both p+p and Au+Au collisions using a two-body dynamics.
+While a three-body problem like the one proposed in Refs.~\cite{Mrowczynski:2019yrr,Viviani:2023kxw} might result on a better approximation to the problem, we find a reasonably good agreement with the data by a much simpler method.
 In previous works~\cite{Viviani:2023kxw,ALICE:2023bny}, the two-body description was claimed to completely fail for the description of the experimental data.
-However, the correlation function was calculated not using the complete wave function, but applying the LL approximation~\cite{Lednicky:2005tb}, which takes into account only the asymptotic form of the wave function (in general, only valid for large sources).
-We have shown here emplying two-body dynamics only, but going beyond this approximation leads to a reasonable description of the data.
+However, the correlation function was calculated not by using the complete wave function, but applying the LL approximation~\cite{Lednicky:2005tb}, which takes into account only the asymptotic form of the wave function (in general, only valid for large sources) as we review in Appendix~\ref{app:LL}.
+We have shown here that employing a two-body dynamics only, but going beyond this approximation, leads to a reasonable description of the data.
 These results should then be considered as a realistic two-body benchmark that can of course be improved by sophisticated three-body treatment as that of Ref.~\cite{Viviani:2023kxw,ALICE:2024bhk}.